sailpoint-oss/golang-sdk/api_v2024/docs/Methods/IAIAccessRequestRecommendationsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") identityId := 2c91808570313110017040b06f344ec9 # string | Get access request recommendations for an identityId. *me* indicates the current user. (optional) (default to "me") # string | Get access request recommendations for an identityId. *me* indicates the current user. (optional) (default to "me") limit := 15 # int32 | Max number of results to return. (optional) (default to 15) # int32 | Max number of results to return. (optional) (default to 15) offset := 0 # int32 | Offset into the full result set.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") identityId := `2c91808570313110017040b06f344ec9` // string | Get access request recommendations for an identityId. *me* indicates the current user. (optional) (default to "me") # string | Get access request recommendations for an identityId. *me* indicates the current user. (optional) (default to "me") limit := 15 // int32 | Max number of results to return. (optional) (default to 15) # int32 | Max number of results to return. (optional) (default to 15) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) includeTranslationMessages := false # bool | If *true* it will populate a list of translation messages in the response. (optional) (default to false) # bool | If *true* it will populate a list of translation messages in the response. (optional) (default to false) filters := access.name co "admin" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.name**: *co*  **access.type**: *eq, in*  **access.description**: *co, eq, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.name**: *co*  **access.type**: *eq, in*  **access.description**: *co, eq, in* (optional) sorters := access.name # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.name, access.type**  By default the recommendations are sorted by highest confidence first. (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.name, access.type**  By default the recommendations are sorted by highest confidence first. (optional)
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) includeTranslationMessages := false // bool | If *true* it will populate a list of translation messages in the response. (optional) (default to false) # bool | If *true* it will populate a list of translation messages in the response. (optional) (default to false) filters := `access.name co "admin"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.name**: *co*  **access.type**: *eq, in*  **access.description**: *co, eq, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **access.name**: *co*  **access.type**: *eq, in*  **access.description**: *co, eq, in* (optional) sorters := `access.name` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.name, access.type**  By default the recommendations are sorted by highest confidence first. (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **access.name, access.type**  By default the recommendations are sorted by highest confidence first. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendations(context.Background()).XSailPointExperimental(xSailPointExperimental).Execute()
-	resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendations(context.Background()).XSailPointExperimental(xSailPointExperimental).IdentityId(identityId).Limit(limit).Offset(offset).Count(count).IncludeTranslationMessages(includeTranslationMessages).Filters(filters).Sorters(sorters).Execute()
+	//resp, r, err := apiClient.V2024.IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendations(context.Background()).XSailPointExperimental(xSailPointExperimental).IdentityId(identityId).Limit(limit).Offset(offset).Count(count).IncludeTranslationMessages(includeTranslationMessages).Filters(filters).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IAIAccessRequestRecommendationsAPI.GetAccessRequestRecommendations``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)